Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Salmon and asparagus on the plate

-Salmon that has gone bad usually has dark spots on the flesh.
+- Salmon that have gone bad usually have dark spots or mold on the flesh.
 In certain cases, the spots are whitish in color.
 The discoloration on the flesh of the fish is another indicator that salmon is no longer safe for consumption.

-In case the salmon that you bought has its head on, then examine the eyes.
-Fresh salmon has bright eyes with a dark pupil.
+- In case the salmon that you bought has its head on, then examine the eyes.
+Fresh salmon have bright eyes with dark pupils.
 It should also be bulging a bit.
 Bad salmon has dark and discolored eyes.

-Finally, another indicator of bad salmon is its smell.
-While salmon has that distinctive fishy smell, a fresh one doesn’t have an intensely foul odor.
-If the salmon that you stored for a long time in the freezer has a very strong odor, then I would recommend that you throw it away.
+- Another indicator of bad salmon is its smell.
+While salmon has that distinctive mild scent, a fresh one doesn’t have an intensely fishy odor.
+If the salmon that you stored for a long time in the freezer has a strong, pungent fishy odor that smells like ammonia or rotten eggs, it is probably gone bad!

 How to properly store salmon?